Fevol/obsidian-translate/README.md

 ### Notes

 - Most services require an _active_ internet connection to work.
-If you want to translate text offline, you can use [Bergamot](https://browser.mt) translation engine by installing the binary and its models, or host [Libre Translate](https://libretranslate.com) on your computer/network using any operating system with Docker or Flask (incl.
+If you want to translate text offline, you can use the [Bergamot](https://browser.mt) translation engine by installing the binary and its models, or host [Libre Translate](https://libretranslate.com) on your computer/network using any operating system that supports Docker (incl.
 [Android](https://gist.github.com/FreddieOliveira/efe850df7ff3951cb62d74bd770dce27)).
 - Some services require a valid credit card to sign up for a free API key.
 Furthermore, the credit card will get charged if you go beyond the free character limit, make sure to keep your eyes on it!
 - Make sure that you _only_ enable automatic translation if you have a sufficiently high character cap on your API